Shuvambhagat/WhatsApp-Chat-Analzyer/WhatsAppChatAnalzyer-main/README.md

 ## Usage
 - Export your WhatsApp chat conversation as a text file.
 You can find instructions on how to export chat logs on the WhatsApp website.
-- Visit the  app [website](https://karanprasadgupta-whatsappchatanalzyer-main-lrxq8x.streamlit.app/) or run the app in local environment.
 - Upload the chat text file on the server.
 - Follow the on-screen instructions to choose the desired analysis options.

-## Examples
-Here are a few examples of how you can use the WhatsApp Chat Analyzer tool:
 - Analyze chat statistics for a group chat over a specific time period.
 - Generate a word cloud to visualize the most frequently used words in a one-on-one conversation.
 - View active participation in a group chat among multiple participants.